sdesabbata/granolarr/docs/index.md

 ## Reproducibility

+### Instructor

 You can now reproduce granolarr using [Docker](https://www.docker.com/).
 First [install Docker](https://docs.docker.com/get-docker/) on your system, [install Git](https://git-scm.com/downloads) if not already installed, and [clone this repository from GitHub](https://github.com/sdesabbata/granolarr).
 You can then either build the sdesabbata/granolarr image running the `Docker_Build.sh` script in the root directory of the repository or simply [pull the latest sdesabbata/granolarr image from the Docker Hub](https://hub.docker.com/repository/docker/sdesabbata/granolarr).

-You should now have all the code and the computational environment to reproduce these materials, which can be done by running the script `Docker_Make.sh` from the repository folder.
+You should now have all the code and the computational environment to reproduce these materials, which can be done by running the script `Docker_Make.sh` (`Docker_Make_WinPowerShell.sh` on Windows using PowerShell) from the repository folder.
 The script will instantiate a Docker container for the sdesabbata/granolarr image, bind mount the repository folder to the container and execute `Make.R` on the container, clearing and re-making all the materials.

 For instance, in a unix-based system like Linux or Mac OS, you can reproduce granolarr using the following four commands: